Vartan Oskanian: Early life and career

 Born into a wealthy Armenian jewelers' family in Syria, Oskanian was educated in the Armenian schools of Aleppo.
-After graduating from The AGBU Armenian Central High School in 1973 he left Aleppo for Yerevan, where he attended the Yerevan Polytechnic Institute and received a BSc degree in Structural Engineering.
-He continued his education with a graduate degree from the Fletcher School of Law and Diplomacy in the United States; his fields of concentration were International Monetary Theory and Policy, and Diplomatic History and Foreign Policies.
+After graduating from the AGBU Armenian Central High School in 1973, he left Aleppo for Yerevan, where he attended the Yerevan Polytechnic Institute and received a BSc degree in structural engineering.
+He continued his education with a graduate degree from the Fletcher School of Law and Diplomacy in the United States; his fields of concentration were international monetary theory and policy, and diplomatic history and foreign policies.
 Oskanian also received degrees from Tufts University and the Harvard Kennedy School of Government.
 In addition to Armenian, Oskanian speaks English, Arabic, French, Russian and Turkish.
 In 1990, while finishing his graduate studies, he and a group of friends founded the Armenian International Magazine (AIM) in California.
-Oskanian was an international trustee of Armenia Fund, an organization that channels aid from the Armenian Diaspora to rebuild Armenia and Nagorno-Karabakh.
+Oskanian was an international trustee of Armenia Fund, an organization that channels aid from the Armenian diaspora to Armenia and Nagorno-Karabakh.
 He was also president of the Pan-Armenian Games.

 Move to Armenia

 Oskanian moved to Armenia in 1992, shortly after Armenia's independence, and began work at the foreign ministry, first in the Middle East Department, then as head of the North America Department.
 In 1994, he became Deputy Minister of Foreign Affairs and in 1996, First Deputy.
-During those years, Oskanian was a Visiting Assistant Professor at the American University of Armenia, where he taught International Economic Relations, American Foreign Policy, Introduction to International Relations and International Economic Relations.
+During those years, Oskanian was a Visiting Assistant Professor at the American University of Armenia, where he taught international relations, international economic relations, and American foreign policy.
 In 1998, he was appointed Minister of Foreign Affairs by President Robert Kocharyan.